-CONSTABLE PAUL DICKENSON PARKED his police van beside Charlotte’s Prius at the entrance to the Valley River Gorge Road.
+ONSTABLE PAUL DICKENSON PARKED his police van beside Charlotte’s Prius at the entrance to the Valley River Gorge Road.
 After the usual cordiality, Constable Malone went to get their search dog, Rusty, from the back of the van while Paul went over Charlotte’s earlier report to 911.
 When he finished, Paul tried to reach Edward at both his home and workplace.

 DWARD, ARE YOU ALRIGHT?
 Can you walk?”
 Paul asked, kneeling beside him.

 When Edward finally opened his eyes, he felt relief to see Paul’s friendly face.
 “Yes...no…I don’t know.”
 Edward’s reply was garbled; his mouth felt full of marbles.
 Rusty licked Edward’s face and he pulled the Labrador close to him, hugging him.

-EDWARD HAD BEEN IN and out of Markdale’s Emergency Department within two hours.
+DWARD HAD BEEN IN and out of Markdale’s Emergency Department within two hours.
 The wound above his ear had been cleaned and a new bandage applied.
-He also had been given enough Tylenol tablets with codeine and antibiotics to tie him over until he got his pres...
+He also had been given enough Tylenol tablets with codeine and antibiotics to tie him over until he got his prescription filled

 San Vicente del Calguan

 ANDRES CLUNG TIGHTLY TO Camilo’s waist as they cantered along the road to their house.
 He knew Camilo would want to gallop the rest of the distance, and he wanted no part of it.
 Camilo ignored his entreaties to stop.
 Jagged pain radiated outward from Andres’s spine to his rib cage as the horse sped-up.
 He slapped Camilo’s shoulder and screamed, “Let me down!”
 Camilo pulled tightly back on the reins and the horse lifted its front hooves high in the air.
 Andres grasped Camilo&...

-ANDRES TRUNDLED DOWN THE laneway to his house.
+NDRES TRUNDLED DOWN THE laneway to his house.
 He felt a welcoming warmth of reassurance when he saw the soft glow of light spilling onto the front veranda from the windows.
 Wedges of light streamed from the doddy haus built at the side of the house.
 He was surprised that the Gothic-pointed window above the front door was in darkness since, on a normal night, he and his brother would be upstairs getting ready for bed.